Essential Intermodal Definitions Every Business Should Know

 A dangerous good is a cargo with special requirements regarding transport and packaging for safety reasons and environmental damage prevention.

-Other Terms That You Can Come Across in Intermodal Shipping Are:
+Other Intermodal Definitions That You Can Come Across in Shipping:

 Agent- a person with limited or complete authority who handles a business on behalf of another company.